itspriddle/josh.fail/_posts/2012-02-03-why-jekyll-pwns-wordpress.markdown

 need a full scripting language.
 I like HTML and it just makes sense to serve that to begin with.

-## Less Distractions
+## Fewer Distractions

 I couldn't imagine the time I've wasted searching for Wordpress themes or plugins that I ended up not using.
 Updating these or installing new ones was a huge distraction for me that took away from time that could have been better spent blogging.
-I finally decided to switch to Jekyll when I realized how little value these things were really providing me.
+I finally decided to switch to Jekyll when I realized what little value these things were really providing me.

 ## It's More Fun